RestAuth/server/doc/migration/mediawiki/README.txt

 === Importing old hashes ===
 RestAuth supports importing old MediaWiki hashes.
-A description of how to do this manually is written below, writing a script at least for MySQL is a TODO.
+A description of how to do this manually is written below, you can find a script that creates INSERT statements from a MediaWiki MySQL database to a RestAuth MySQL database in the same directory as this file - execute it with --help for usage.

 MediaWiki can store hashes in two different ways, either with a salt (default) or without a salt.
 The former start with :B:, the latter with :A:.
 In any case,